-The 3Pool also brings liquidity to newer projects through Curve metapools.
+The 3Pool also provides liquidity to newer projects through Curve metapools.
 By pairing less established tokens with the battle-tested 3Pool, Curve increases their swap efficiency and reduces system-wide effects if those assets lose their peg.

-As can be seen in the image above, the 3Pool accounts for the second highest TVL on Curve.
+As can be seen in the image above, the 3Pool accounts for the second-highest TVL on Curve.
 The 3Pool is also associated with a sizeable portion of Curve's trade volume, which means there are not only a lot of people adding stablecoins to the pool, but there are a lot of people taking them out, as well.

 3Pool Became DeFi's Version of a Savings Account